evidentlyai/evidently/docs/book/get-started/quickstart-cloud.md

 ![](../.gitbook/assets/cloud/qs_add_data_quality_tab_2.gif)

 You'll see a set of panels with a single data point.
 As you send more snapshots, you can track trends and set up alerts.
-You can choose from 100+ metrics and tests and add yours.
+You can choose from 100+ metrics and tests on data quality, data drift, ML quality (regression, classification, ranking, recsys), LLM quality and text data, and add your own metrics.

 # Want to see more?